-The canopy is large for an umbrella stroller covering over the knees with a pull out visor (above left) for additional coverage.
+The canopy is large for an umbrella stroller covering over the knees with a pull-out visor (above left) for additional coverage.
 It has a mesh peek-a-boo window (above right) that is very large and has a cover with magnetic closure.

 The 5-point harness on the Minu is one of the easiest to use with a user-friendly rethread design.
-The straps slide easily for a good fit and the shoulder height adjustment slips easily into the seatback without a struggle.
+The straps slide easily for a good fit, and the shoulder height adjustment slips easily into the seatback without a struggle.
 It also has an adjustable crotch strap and a buckle that only requires one thumb to open.

-The seatback on the Minu is adjustable and easy enough to operate but it doesn't recline far and is likely not the best for napping.
+The seatback on the Minu is adjustable and easy enough to operate, but it doesn't recline far and is likely not the best for napping.
 The plastic toggle is operable with one hand to lower but will require two hands to pull the straps to raise the back.
-It has a padded leg rest that is not adjustable and a narrow, hard plastic footrest.
+It has a padded leg rest that is not adjustable and a narrow, rigid plastic footrest.
 The front of the leg rest has piping that could chafe bare legs.